 Scientism is the ideology and belief that only science can explain the truth and reality of creation.
 This statement is a self-refutation of itself.
 Science cannot prove the statement.
 This judgment in no way undermines real science, but helps to keep it within the boundaries of its own field of knowledge.

 Science can only explain the “how” of material creation through the scientific method of investigation, observation, experimentation, testing, analysis and conclusions.
 Science cannot explain anything that transcends the material world such as the supernatural realities of God, angels, saints and miracles nor the natural realities that are not material such as goodness, truth, beauty and love.

-God had used his mother to disprove the prevalence in France of disbelief in God, his revelations, the supernatural and especially his miracles.
+God had used his Mother to disprove the prevalence in France of disbelief in God, through the supernatural and especially his miracles.
 In spite of that, some people will always disbelieve and will never believe in these supernatural realities.

 18-year-old Marie Lemarchand was afflicted with three seemingly incurable diseases.
 She had an advanced stage of lupus, pulmonary tuberculosis, and leg ulcerations the size of an adult’s hand.
 Zola described the girl’s face as being eaten away by the lupus.
 He wrote, “The whole was a frightful distorted mass of matter and oozing blood.”
 Marie entered the baths of water at Lourdes and came out completely cured.

 Zola was there when she came out and said, “I only want to see a cut finger dipped in water and come out healed.”
 The President of the Medical Bureau, Dr. Boissarie, was standing beside him and said, “Ah, Monsieur Zola, behold the case of your dreams!”